 3. Electromagnetic Waves: Wave equation, Plane waves in free space and isotropic dielectrics, Polarization, Energy transmitted by a plane wave, Waves in conducting media, Skin depth.
 Reflection and Refraction of electromagnetic waves at plane surface between dielectrics, Fresnel's amplitude relations.
-Reflection and transmission coefficients, Polarization by reflection and total internal reflection.
-14 lectures
+Polarization by reflection and total internal reflection.

-4. Wave Guides: Field at the surface of and within the conductor, Wave guides, TE, TM and TEM waves, Energy flow and attenuation in wave guides, Cavity resonators, Power loss in cavity and quality factor.
+4. Wave Guides: Field at the surface of and within the conductor, Wave guides, TE, TM and TEM waves, Energy flow and attenuation in wave guides, Cavity resonators and Power loss in cavity and quality factor.
 10 lectures